Full Review of Pandora: World of Avatar land with Photos and Travel Guide - Disney's Animal Kingdom June 2017

 But the majority of the queue exists in this shaded area, which is nice protection from the Florida sun during the warmer months

-After entering the main show building, guests are loaded onto small, two row boats to begin their journey.
+After entering the main show building, guests are loaded onto small, two-row boats to begin their journey.

 This ride experience differs from Flight of Passage in many ways.
 I consider it more of an "abstract" style ride, as the attraction doesn't feature any plot or action-packed story that similar boat-style dark rides have.
 As the title states, you are simply taking a journey down the Na'vi river.
 The ride features bioluminescent elements from the Valley of Mo'ara, as well as digital projections blended in with the environment.
-But the centerpiece of the ride is pictured above: the Na’vi Shaman of Songs audio animatronic.
+But the centerpiece of the ride is pictured above: the Na’vi Shaman of Songs audio-animatronic.
 This has been billed as Disney's most complex animatronic ever built, and it definitely shows.
 Her range of motion is incredible, and continues the entire land's quest of cutting edge experiences that are seemingly unbelievable.

 But the hard part is comparing this to Flight of Passage.
 This boat ride is designed for families, and is a much more tame experience.
 You aren't swooping through the air on a banshee; you are observing the natural environment on a slow moving boat.
 After riding the incredible Flight of Passage, I'll admit that this ride seemed a tad lackluster and short.
 It is still a sight to be seen, but will likely have its fan base with non-thrill seekers.
 Don't be mistaken: this is still a great ride that all visitors, thrill seekers or not, should experience.
-But, don't go in expecting an experience similar to its record breaking neighbor.
+But, don't go in expecting an experience similar to its neighbor.

-Serving its role as Pandora's restaurant, the Satu'li Canteen serves unique food offerings for breakfast, lunch, and dinner.
+The Satu'li Canteen serves unique food offerings for breakfast, lunch, and dinner.

 The establishment is themed around an old RDA military dining hall from Pandora's previous destructive inhabitants, and has now been converted as a dining hall for ACE travelers.